puppetlabs/leatherman/README.md

 To translate strings outside of logging, use the `leatherman::locale::translate` and `leatherman::locale::format` helpers.
 Strings passed to the helpers will be extracted to .po files.
-`leatherman::locale::format` is a drop-in replacement for [`boost::locale::format`](http://www.boost.org/doc/libs/1_58_0/libs/locale/doc/html/localized_text_formatting.html), which adds locale-aware formatting to `boost::format`, but requires different substitution tokens.
+`leatherman::locale::format` is a replacement for [`boost::locale::format`](http://www.boost.org/doc/libs/1_58_0/libs/locale/doc/html/localized_text_formatting.html),
+which adds locale-aware formatting to `boost::format`, but requires different substitution tokens.
 To support transparently enabling